Inclusive design and ways of working

 The week I onboarded to Hippo, I joined the Gender Equity Community.
 Since then I’ve been:

-• actively involved in organising our International Women’s Day celebrations
+• actively involved in organising our International Women’s Day celebrations, for example creating appreciation boards where Hippos could acknowledge people who support us

 • regularly sharing books and articles about equitable design on Slack, prompting discussions and support